 I'm progressing her education in a bosal hackamore (see bitting and bridling tab for more on this), an easier translation from the halter with two reins.
 We're building on the understandings established both on the ground (over the past 9 months) and with the ridden halter work (from the last 2 months) to combine forwards steps, lateral bends to a one rein stop, hind yields, back ups on two reins and yielding the shoulders with a reaching step.
 The latter movement is the foundation for work such as pirouette in dressage, or roll back in Western traditions, and helps to teach the horse to shift its weight back with lightness.
 My job is to help her translate these movements while she's also balancing the additional weight of a rider, while also keeping her mindset positive, and our partnership sweet and connected.

-As she is still a developing young horse, the sessions continue to be short and focused (about 10-20 minutes of ridden work after 5-10 minutes of groundwork) and she is rewarded for every single positive attempt or 'try' she offers by having a full release of any pressure at all.
+As she is still a developing young horse (she's rising 4) the sessions continue to be short and focused (about 10-20 minutes of ridden work after 5-10 minutes of groundwork) and she is rewarded for every single positive attempt or 'try' she offers by having a full release of any pressure at all.
 I ride her at most 2 times a week.
 We continue to mix the ridden work sessions in with walks out in hand, trailer training, liberty work, obstacles, and other confidence building activities on the ground, so she is usually having 3-4 sessions of work/adventure/connection per week.